nico-malkov/variometer/README.md

 <b> Variometer v1.5 (hardware) v143 (software) </b>

 The goal of this project is to create a miniature intelligent device for hobby paragliding - a variometer.
-The initial concept lookes like this:
+The initial concept looks like this:

 <img width="3508" height="2480" alt="Image" src="https://github.com/user-attachments/assets/fed3d281-5794-4462-a570-929256c53806" /> <br>

-<b> The current design succeded in achieving technical goals and made open-source.
+<b> The current design succeeded in achieving technical goals and made open-source.
 It implements such features: </b>

 • Compact size and minimum weight of 23 grams <br>
-• Power from solar cells of 170 mW at peak with consumption of 40 mW at avarage <br>
+• Power from solar cells of 170 mW at peak with consumption of 40 mW at average <br>
 • IP67 rating with PTFE vented barometer membrane <br>
 • Kalman filter lag-free acoustic variometer, combining data from ms5637 barometer and icm20948 IMU <br>
-• Bulit-in capacitive touch button <br>
+• Built-in capacitive touch button <br>
 • nRF52840 Cortex-M4 microcontroller unit with Bluetooth capability <br>
 • Secure firmware update via Bluetooth with NRF Connect android app <br>
 • Integration with XCTrack android app for sourcing barometer data <br>